 return sum(x**(-2) for x in range(1,N))

 This is the most Pythonic way to do the task.
 An easy-to-read, single line of code that uses built-in generators.
-Let’s time it, with $N=10^8$ instead of $10^9$ like the last post (since I don’t want to wait that long):
+Let’s time it, with instead of like the last post (since I don’t want to wait that long):

 import time